amtam0/DeePaperScan/README.md

 Non-trainable params: 0
 ```

-### Evaluation Metrics

-The usecase is mainly a Regression problem using images as input.

-Evaluation metrics that will be used in the training / validation sets :
-- loss : mean squared error
-- metrics : mean absolute error

-### Project Design

-Steps to develop this project:

-1- Explore and prepare the dataset

-2- Train and deploy the model on Sagemaker
+3- Deploy model on Sagemaker [3]

-3- Test the model on new images
+4- Test the model on new images

 #### Reference